danmurf/murfitt.net/content/blog/2023-12-21-building-a-prompt-to-generate-chatbot-persona-prompts/index.md

 {/template}
 ```

-I'd be really interested in hearing your views on this, and whether you've been doing something similar, or you can offer any advice to this approach.
-Feel free to drop me a msg on [twitter / X](https://twitter.com/danmurf/status/1738531905744609433) 🙂 Happy prompting!
+I'd be really interested in hearing your views on this, and whether you've been doing something similar, or you can offer any advice to this approach. 🙂 Happy prompting!

+{{< tweetreply 1738531905744609433 >}}